Vandiperiyar

-Vandiperiyar, [ʋɐɳɖipːeɾijɐːr], is a spice village in Idukki district, Kerala, India.
+Vandiperiyar, [ʋɐɳɖipːeɾijɐːr], is a spice village in Idukki district, in the Indian state of Kerala.
 It is known for tourism, tea and coffee plantations, black pepper and other spice products.
-A number of tea factories are situated in the town.
-The Periyar River flows through the city.
+It is also known as an educational city and a number of tea factories are situated in the town.
+The Periyar River flows through the town.

 Geography

 It is located at an altitude of 836 m above MSL.

 The Periyar River flows through Vandiperiyar.

 Demographics

 As of 2011 Census, Periyar village had a population of 22,978 which constitutes 11,397 males and 11,581 females.
 Periyar village has an area of 50.98 km2 with 5,749 families residing in it.
 In Periyar, 9.38% of the population was under 6 years of age.
 Periyar had an average literacy of 86.38% higher than the national average of 74% and lower than state average of 94%.